s-r-e-e-r-a-j/IpShifter/README.md

 IP Shifter is a Python-based tool that automatically rotates your IP address using the Tor network.
 By leveraging Tor's anonymity features, it allows you to change your IP at specified intervals, providing enhanced privacy and security while browsing.

 ## Features
-- **Automated IP Rotation:** Change your IP address at a specified time interval.
+- **Automated IP Change:** Change your IP address at a specified time interval.
 - **Tor Network Integration:** Uses the Tor network for IP rotation, ensuring anonymity.
-- **Infinite or Fixed Rotations:** Rotate your IP either infinitely or for a fixed number of times.
+- **Infinite or Fixed Ip Address Change:** Changing your IP either infinitely or for a fixed number of times.
 - **Automatic Dependency Installation:** The tool automatically installs Tor, Python packages, and other required software if they are missing.
 - **Simple Setup:** The tool is easy to use and requires minimal configuration.
 ## Installation